Halyna Chyzhyk

 International Law Violations:#

-UN General Assembly Resolution 68/262 (March 27, 2014) – Affirms Ukraine’s territorial integrity within its internationally recognized borders and calls upon all states not to recognize any alteration in the status of the Autonomous Republic of Crimea and the city of Sevastopol.
+- UN General Assembly Resolution 68/262 (March 27, 2014) – Affirms Ukraine’s territorial integrity and calls upon all states not to recognize any alteration in Crimea’s status.

-Budapest Memorandum on Security Assurances (1994) – Provides security assurances to Ukraine, including commitments to respect its independence, sovereignty, and existing borders.
+- Budapest Memorandum on Security Assurances (1994) – Commits signatories to respect Ukraine’s borders and sovereignty.

 Ukrainian Law Violations:#

-Constitution of Ukraine, Article 2 – Declares Ukraine a sovereign and independent state and establishes that its territory within its present borders is indivisible and inviolable.
+- Constitution of Ukraine, Article 2 — Territory of Ukraine is indivisible and inviolable.

-Constitution of Ukraine, Articles 73, 133–134 – Provide that any change in the territory of Ukraine must be decided exclusively by an all-Ukrainian referendum and define the Autonomous Republic of Crimea as an integral part of Ukraine.
+- Constitution of Ukraine, Articles 73, 133–134 — Any change to Ukraine’s territory requires an all-Ukrainian referendum; Crimea is defined as an integral part of Ukraine.

-Criminal Code of Ukraine, Article 110 – Criminalizes intentional actions aimed at changing the boundaries of Ukraine’s territory or state border in violation of the Constitution.
+- Criminal Code of Ukraine, Article 110 — Criminalizes actions aimed at changing Ukraine’s territorial borders in violation of the Constitution.

 👤 Biography & Current Position